Close Navigation

 CHAS and all the other accreditation suppliers operate under the SSIP umbrella and comply with the SSIP standard.
 This means the accreditation and applications are all the same.

-You can obtain a CHAS certificate with PQS accreditation with the deem to satisfy system.
+You can obtain a CHAS certificate with PQS accreditation with the deemed to satisfy system.
 This can save you a lot of money.

 CHAS or other SIPP cost calculation